 Pass/fail is a grading option that may be available to students instead of a traditional letter grade (A-F) under certain circumstances.
 Graduate courses may not be taken for pass/fail credit.
 One objective of pass/fail is to encourage students to experience courses they usually might avoid because of lack of confidence or initial competence.

 The following rules apply to courses taken for pass/fail:

-- Students may count a maximum of nine pass/fail credit hours toward graduation requirements.
+- Undergraduate students may count a maximum of nine pass/fail credit hours toward graduation requirements.
 Additional pass/fail hours may be taken, but will not be used to meet graduation requirements.

 - Courses which are only offered as pass/fail and study abroad credits taken as pass/fail do not count toward the maximum of nine credit hours.

-- Students may choose to take any free elective for pass/fail credit (up to nine credit hours).
+- Undergraduate students may choose to take any free elective for pass/fail credit (up to nine credit hours).
 A free elective is a course which is NOT a requirement or elective for the student's major or minor and is not used to satisfy General Education requirements.
 Study abroad credit is an exception to this and may count toward the major and minor if approved by the major/minor department chair.

 - Upon enrollment students may designate the course or courses to be taken as pass/fail using self-enrollment.
 If pass/fail is not selected during the initial enrollment, students must designate pass/fail by the end of the fifth week of classes or within the first 13 class days for half semester classes.
 A course designated as pass/fail may not be changed to a graded course after that date.